codefresh-io/docs.codefresh.io/_docs/yaml-examples/examples/build-an-image-with-build-arguments.md

 toc: true
 ---

-Using this repository we'll help you get up to speed with basic functionality such as: building Docker images with build arguments.
+Using this repository, we'll help you get up to speed with basic functionality such as: building Docker images with build arguments.
 The ```build-arguments``` field uses the same logic as ARG in Dockerfile.
 For more information, see [description of ARG](https://docs.docker.com/engine/reference/builder/#/arg){:target="_blank"}

 ## Looking around